longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Clicking on the button that says :guilabel:`Random` as shown in Figure 2 above, Freeciv21 will bring up a dialog box allowing you to pick the nation you want to play as shown in Figure 3 below.
-Freeciv21 comes with tons of available nations to pick from.
+Freeciv21 comes with hundreds of available nations to pick from.
 Each nation has a city graphics style that is automatically selected, but you can also change it.
 You can pick from European, Classical, Tropical, Asian, Babylonian and Celtic.
-You can also change the gender of your empire's leader between male and female as well as eigther use the built-in leader names or enter one of your choosing.
+You can also change the gender of your empire's leader between male and female.
+Lastly you can use the built-in leader names or enter one of your choosing.

 .. figure:: ../../_static/images/gui-elements/pick-nation.png
     :height: 400px